eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 - bg-cover
   - Applies **`background-size: cover;`** to the element.
 It ensures that the background image covers the entire container, potentially cropping parts of the image.
 - custom-img
-  - This class is going to be defined later.
+  - This is a custom CSS class that is going to be defined later.
 ```